Dear Working Wise,

 Congratulations on completing high school.
 Yes, help is available for students who are looking for summer employment.

-- The ALIS website is a one-stop online career resource where you can explore your career options, research post-secondary institutions, or look for a job.
+- The alis website is a one-stop online career resource where you can explore your options, research post-secondary institutions, or look for a job.
 The site includes articles on writing resumés and giving job interviews, and provides links to job postings.
 The site also offers a list of student job banks.

 - Alberta Works social media sites give job seekers a place to find local employers who are hiring along with news about upcoming local job fairs.
 Employers can also post free job advertisements on these sites.